 Be a mental health advocate

 Medicines heal fast but being compassionate about yourself and others can heal you faster.
 It is important to keep in mind that our generation suffers a lot.
-We all are fighting different battles but afraid to speak about it.
+We all are fighting different battles but are afraid to speak about it.
 So, try spreading compassion.

 Talk about mental health.